ConstrainedQuadraticInstance#

 The quality function overridden for constrainted problems.

-Post-processing method that takes a dictionary and removes the bitstrings which don't satisfy the constraints.
+Take a dictionary of counts and removes the bitstrings which don't satisfy the constraints.

 property cqm: ConstrainedQuadraticModel#